English name: Common Sun Skink (aka “Many-lined Sun Skink”)

 Habitat: Found in open areas, including forest clearings and edges, river banks, rock outcroppings, parks, empty lots, and near human habitations.
 Often seen basking on low branches, brush, or walls.

-Contribution to the ecosystem: Helps control insect, spider, and worm populations.
-Will eat smaller reptiles, including smaller skinks and blind snakes.
+Place in the ecosystem: Eats insects, spiders, worms, and sometimes reptiles such as smaller skinks and blind snakes.
 Also eats some plant matter.
-Provides food for large snakes and some birds of prey.
+Eaten by large snakes and some birds of prey.

 Danger to humans: Will often bite when handled and can draw blood, but is not dangerous.